|

 Sauvignon, Syrah, Merlot and Cariñena.

-The 2004 is a huge wine...deep and dark in color...lots of black fruit
+The 2004 was a huge wine...deep and dark in color...lots of black fruit

 aromas with some spice tones on the palate.
 It's one of those wines